solo-io/workshops/gloo-edge/README.md

 - A Kubernetes-native developer portal called Gloo Portal
 - And much more

+The above mentioned features enable Platform Engineers as well as Development Teams to implement powerful mechanisms to manage and secure traffic, implement access conrol, transform requests and responses, and gain observability over their services.

+However, the true power unfolds when combining the above mentioned capabilities to achieve a desired outcome.
+In the labs that follow we present some of the common patterns that our customers use and provide a good entry point into the workings of Gloo Edge.

 ## Lab 1 - Deploy KinD cluster <a name="Lab-1"></a>

-From the terminal go to the `/home/solo/workshops/gloo-edge` directory:
+From within the VM open the terminal and navigate to the `/home/solo/workshops/gloo-edge` directory.

 ```
 cd /home/solo/workshops/gloo-edge
 ```

-Deploy a local Kubernetes cluster using this command:
+To create a local Kubernetes cluster execute the script below:

 ```bash
 ./scripts/deploy.sh 1 gloo-edge